mherchel/herchel.com/src/blog/variables/index.md

 }
 ```

-We're passing in the event object into this method. `e.clientX` and `e.clientY` will return the mouse's position within the viewport.
+We pass the event object into this method. `e.clientX` and `e.clientY` will return the mouse's position within the viewport.

 ### Set up event listeners

 The `mousemove` event won't fire unless we set up an event listener to tell it to do so.
-For performance reasons, we only want this to be active when the mouse button is actually being pressed.
+For performance reasons, we only want this to be active when the mouse button is actively being pressed.

-So, we need to set up methods to handle the `mousedown` and `mouseup` events.
+So, we need to set up methods to handle both the `mousedown` and `mouseup` events.

 ```js
 class Template extends React.Component {